jacksonwalters/color_number_keyboard/README.md

 3) To convert this spectrum to the appropriate color of light we use the CIE color matching functions (https://www.cs.rit.edu/~ncs/color/t_spectr.html).
 This can be implemented in almost any language.
 I used Mathematica. (https://mathematica.stackexchange.com/questions/57389/convert-spectral-distribution-to-rgb-color/57457#57457).

-Output: An RBG color specification, number.
+Output: An RBG color specification, number, and sound.

 The same method can be used for sound, in which case we just scale into the audible range of 20Hz - 20kHz.

-Motivation & Choices: Importantly, *spectra* of colors and sounds combine additively.
+Importantly, *spectra* of colors and sounds combine additively.
 Combining natural numbers via multiplication is straightforward when presented in their factored form.
-To transition to addition, take the logrithm (which is proportional to the number of digits, i.e. the size of the representation of n, i.e. the amount of data required to specify it).
+To transition to addition, take the logarithm.
 Note that

 log(n) = sum_i s_i*log(p_i)